How does it work?

 |Value||The Rule is True When…|

-Optionally, you can specify the value of the header.
-For a large number of values, you can paste the addresses and separate them with a space, comma, or carriage return.
-If you omit the value, the match applies to any request that contains the parameter.
+For a large number of values, you can paste the hostnames and separate them with a space, comma, or carriage return.

 The hostname match supports the following wildcards:

 |*||matches zero or more characters||The rule includes a match where the hostname value is example.*.
 Some possible valid results for this wildcard are example.com, or example.co.uk.|

 |?||matches a single character||The rule includes a match where the hostname value is example?.com.
 Some possible invalid results are: examples.com, or example1.com.|